Non-negative curvature and torus actions: Preliminaries

-\begin{lemma} \cite{I} Let $M$ be a connected manifold with a maximal $G=T^k$ action.
-Let $G(x)$ be a minimal orbit.
-Then \begin{enumerate} \item The isotropy group $G_x$ at $x$ is connected. \item $G(x)$ is a connected component of the fixed point set of the action of $T^k$ restricted to $G_x$ on $M$. \item Each minimal orbit is isolated.
-In particular, there are finitely many minimal orbits if $M$ is compact. \end{enumerate} \end{lemma}
+\begin{lemma} \cite{I} Let $M$ be a connected manifold with an isotropy-maximal $T^k$ action.
+Let $T^k(x)$ be a minimal orbit and let $T^k_x$ be the corresponding isotropy subgroup of $x\in M$.
+Then \begin{enumerate} \item The isotropy group $T^k_x$ at $x$ is connected. \item $T^k(x)$ is a connected component of the fixed point set of $T^k_x$. \item Each minimal orbit is isolated. \end{enumerate} In particular, there are finitely many minimal orbits if $M$ is compact. \end{lemma}

-\begin{observe} It is easy to see that Properties (1) and (2) also hold for an almost maximal action. \end{observe}
+\begin{observe} Note that Parts (2) and (3) of Lemma \ref{props} are equivalent.
+Moreover, via the proof of Lemma \ref{props} in \cite{I}, or more simply, via the Slice theorem and the Maximal Symmetry Rank Theorem of Grove and Searle \cite{GS} applied to the normal sphere of an almost minimal orbit, it is easy to see that Property (1) also holds for an almost isotropy-maximal action.
+Note however that for almost isotropy-maximal actions, neither Part (2) nor (3) hold in general.
+Consider an almost isotropy-maximal $T^2$ action on $S^1\times S^3$ with the first circle acting freely on $S^1$ and the second circle fixing a circle in the $S^3$.
+Then the almost minimal orbits, $T^2/T^1$, are strictly contained in $\Fix(S^1\times S^3; T^1)=T^2$, and thus are not isolated. \end{observe}

+An important class of $T^k$-actions on $n$-dimensional manifolds is the class of {\em locally standard} torus actions, which we now define.